-This article is for the people who want to 10x their life and become a decamillionaire, build generational wealth, and cement their position as an ultra-high-net-worth individual.
-And it all starts with mindset…
+This article is for the people who want to 10x their life and become a decamillionaire, build generational wealth, and cement their position as ultra-high-net-worth individuals.
+And it all starts with mindset.

 I remember back in my early twenties when I cracked the six-figure income threshold for the first time in my life.
 I was over the moon and thought I was king of the world.